 - 1. Students are expected to maintain a study schedule at home to keep current with classroom discussions, quizzes, assignments, and unit exams. - Students must complete laboratory exercises during lab time, individually or in small groups, as assigned.
 Laboratory exercises and skills practice allows the student to apply the reading and lecture material to actual performance of skills. - 3.
 Students must complete the lab proficiencies listed in the syllabus for each unit.
 When the student feels he/she has had sufficient lab practice and have completed any assigned lab exercises, he/she may attempt to perform the lab proficiency.
 When successfully completed, the student may practice the learned skill in the clinical setting under direct supervision.
 When the student feels sufficiently prepared, he/she may attempt the procedure in an actual patient setting under direct observation of a clinical instructor.
 If successfully completed, the student may then perform the skill in the clinical setting.
 If the proficiency is not successfully completed, the student must return to practice and attempt the skill at another time.

 GRADING POLICY - Grades in this course will be determined using the following criteria:

-Pop Quizzes and Assignments 10%
+Pop Quizzes and Assignments Lab Competencies Unit Exams Comprehensive Final Exam 10% (pop quizzes and assignments will be averaged) 10%

-Lab Competency 10%

-Unit Exams 60%

-Comprehensive Final Exam 20%